 Fund balances: Each CI project has a unique budget account number.
 The budget is based in the department of the faculty team leader.
 All spending should be done through your department office (not the CI office).
 Please check your account balance before spending!
 The account balance appears on your project’s MANAGE page and can also be found in your FBIS page, accessed through myCLE.

 Funds can be renewed annually upon receipt of a project report.
 CI funds carry over from fall to spring semester.
 Funds do not carry over across fiscal years.
 You must complete all spending for your CI project prior to June 30 of each year.

 Allowable expenses: Funds should support team activities, such as by purchasing supplies for the project or supporting student travel.
-The bulk of CI funding should be spent on the team projects and students.
-Up to one-third of the funding ($500 per semester for a team of six or more students) may be spent on faculty professional development.
-Consult the Procedures for Spending Funds page for details.
+CI funds should be spent on the team projects and students.
+Consult the Policies and Procedures for Spending Funds page for details.

-Prohibited expenses: CI funds cannot be used for faculty or staff salaries.
+Prohibited expenses: CI funds cannot be used for faculty, staff, or student salaries.
 Requests for faculty international travel must receive prior permission from the provost.
 State funds cannot be used to pay for food (but if you have a project that requires a food purchase, contact Julie DuBose to inquire about alternative funding sources).